In the Throne Room

 Each person of the Trinity has a distinct role in prayer.

 1. The Holy Spirit is our intercessor.
-When we have done as much as we can to make our prayers presentable to a King, they will still be awkward and uncouth.
-We need help to speak the language of the court of heaven.
+When we have done as much as we can to make our prayers presentable to the King of Heaven, they will still be awkward and uncouth.
+We need help to speak the language of the King’s court.
 For this reason God gives us a helper in the person of the Holy Spirit (Rom.
 8:26-7).
-He takes our fumbling attempts at prayer and reworks them so that both in form and content they will be suitable for utterance in the Father's presence.
-He edits out anything that might give offense, and sharpens our requests so that they seek real benefits.
+He takes our fumbling attempts at prayer and reworks them so that both in form and content they will be suitable for utterance in our Father's presence.
+He edits out anything that might give offense, and He sharpens our requests so that they seek real benefits.

 2. The Father is the One who answers.
 In the model prayer that Jesus provided, He directed us to begin, "Our Father" (Matt.
 6:9).
 It is the Father who hears and weighs our requests and then designs an answer according to His will (Matt.
 6:8).
 Moreover, if the answer requires heavenly intervention in human affairs, He is the One who issues the executive order.

 Is it therefore wrong to pray to other members of the Trinity?
 Certainly not.
 The last prayer of the Bible addresses Jesus (Rev. 22:20).
-But this prayer is essentially an expression of love—we love Him so much that we cannot wait to see Him.
-To direct love and praise to Jesus or to the Holy Spirit is never wrong.
+But this prayer is essentially an expression of our love, saying we love Him so much that we cannot wait to see Him.
+To direct love and praise to Jesus or the Holy Spirit is never wrong.

-It is not even wrong to raise petitions to Jesus or the Holy Spirit.
+It is not even wrong to approach them with petitions.
 A child may ask Jesus to come into his heart.
 In our hymns we ask the Holy Spirit to fill and control us.
 But we should understand that such petitions ultimately go to the Father for His disposal.
 Both the Son and the Holy Spirit are wholly subservient to the will of the Father.
 The Bible teaches that the Father grants salvation (2 Tim.
 2:25) and gives the Spirit (Luke 11:13).

-3. The Son is our advocate (1 John 2:1).
+3. The Son gives us access to the Father.
 If we know Jesus, our sins have been blotted out.
-We are, as it were, clothed with Jesus, so that when the Father looks at us, He sees the Son in His perfection rather than us in our sinfulness (Gal.
+We are, as it were, clothed with Jesus, so that when the Father looks at us, He sees the Son in His perfection rather than ourselves in our sinfulness (Gal.
 3:27).
-Except for our identification with Jesus, the Father would not hear our prayers.
-We would have no standing before Him.
+Except for our identification with Jesus, the Father would deny us the privilege of coming into His presence, and He would refuse to hear our prayers.
 For this reason, in obedience to what Jesus Himself taught us, we pray in Jesus' name (John 16:23, 24, 26).
-When we do, Jesus pleads on our behalf, saying, "Do this for my sake."

-What does it mean to pray in Jesus' name?
-Many Christians feel that when praying we must explicitly acknowledge that Jesus is our sole avenue to the Father, and so they conclude every prayer with the phrase, "In Jesus' name, amen."
-Many others feel that the requirement to pray in Jesus' name merely means that we must first establish a relationship with Christ before we try to pray.
+What does this mean?
+Most Christians in the past felt that when praying we should explicitly acknowledge that Jesus is our sole avenue to the Father, and so they concluded every prayer with the phrase, "In Jesus' name, amen."
+Many today feel that the requirement to pray in Jesus' name merely means that we must first establish a relationship with Christ before we try to pray.
 Yet Jesus says nothing to suggest that we should not take Him literally when He commands us to pray in His name.
-Thus, it seems to me that to use the traditional closing phrase is a wise course, if only to remind us that except for Jesus, we would have no access to the throne.
+Thus, it seems to me that to use the traditional closing phrase is a wise course, if only to remind us that except for Jesus, we would never win a hearing before the throne.

-Those who pray "in thy name" seem to be confusing persons of the Trinity—a common mistake in prayer.
-The pronoun "thy" refers to the Father if the Father is the person addressed at the beginning.
-Failure to distinguish the persons of the Trinity when praying often leads to creative theology.
+Saying "in thy name" or "in your name" at the end of a prayer confuses persons of the Trinity—a common mistake in prayer.
+We should close in Jesus’ name, but the pronoun "thy" refers to the Father if the Father is the person addressed at the beginning.
+Failure to distinguish the Father, the Son, and the Spirit when we are talking to God can lead to creative theology.
 How often have I heard someone thanking the Father for dying on the cross!

-If we have an advocate—that is, a lawyer for the defense—is there also a lawyer for the prosecution?
-Yes, Satan is our adversary in the court of heaven.
-His name means "accuser."
+When referring to conversations between the heavenly Father and other beings in His presence, Scripture often compares the scene to a court room (Job 1:6–12; 2:1–7; Zech.
+3:1–5; Rom.
+8:34).
+The judge is God the Father, God’s people are the defendants, and their advocate is God the Son (1 John 2:1; the role of "intercession" that Rom.
+8:34 credits to Him implies pleading on their behalf).
+If there is a lawyer for the defense, is there also a lawyer for the prosecution?
+Yes, Satan is our adversary in these proceedings.
+His name means "adversary."
 He is called "the accuser of the brethren" (Rev. 12:10).
-In the story of Job, we see that his role is to challenge the testimony of those who profess to be God's children (Job 1:6-12; 2:1-7).
+In the story of Job, we see that his role is to challenge the testimony of those who profess to be God's children.
 He seeks and obtains permission to try whether their faith is genuine.
 But opposing him is our Advocate, who seeks and obtains forgiveness for all of the moral blemishes that give the accuser grounds for vilifying us before the Father.

 The devil works not only at undermining God's love for us, but also at blocking answers to our prayers.
 In the Book of Daniel, we learn that the forces of evil can oppose and delay the good angels who are implementing decrees of the Father (Dan.
 10:12-3, 20).